 We've eaten quite a few MRE's ourselves (many hundreds in fact) and frankly, would rather have something else to chow down on if at all possible.
 We do not personally stock any MRE's in our personal food storage anymore because there are lighter and healthier alternatives available.

 After about 4 years, the MRE's we had stored were totally unfit to eat.
 Even our dog refused to eat them (beefsteak MRE's), which was surprising considering his normal appetite for devouring everything in sight.
-In the end we had to toss them out, wasting all of that time, money, effort and space.
+In the end we had to toss them all out, wasting all of that time, money, effort and space.
 I simply do not store them anymore as part of our food storage program.